Authentication

 configuration_endpoint

 OpenID Connect configuration endpoint URL.
 Note the lack of a trailing slash - this is important.
-It usually ends with .well-known/openid-configuration
+It usually ends with .well-known/openid-configuration.

 name